 A charitable remainder unitrust with a flip provision, or "flip unitrust," is a tax-exempt trust governed by a trust agreement.
 You choose the trustee who is responsible for administering your flip unitrust and guiding the investment of its assets.

 Payments made for duration of trust

-A flip unitrust will make payments to individuals, such as you, or you and your spouse, for as long as the trust lasts.
-The amount of its payments will depend on several factors, including whether or not the trust has "flipped" how it determines payment amounts.
+A flip unitrust will make payments to individuals, usually this will be you, or you and your spouse, for as long as the trust lasts.
+The amount of its payments will depend on several factors, including whether the trust has "flipped" how it determines payment amounts.